marcobarilari/labMONSTER/README.md

 ### I can't connect remotely

-Are you in the UCLouvain network or using aVPN to connect as-if you are within the UCLouvain network?
+Are you in the UCLouvain network or using a VPN to connect as-if you are within the UCLouvain network?
 Check [how to use UCLouvain VPN here](https://intranet.uclouvain.be/fr/myucl/services-informatiques/vpn.html)

 ### How do I know if there is HD space on the computer?